 You may be worried that the cancer will affect your ability to make someone pregnant (fertility).
 If your other testicle is healthy you will still be able to have children after an orchidectomy.

-However, some men may have fertility problems.
+Some people may have fertility problems.
 Or the other testicle may be small and may be making less sperm.
-In this case, men will usually have the option of sperm banking before their operation, if it does not delay treatment too much.
+In this case, you will usually have the option of sperm banking before your operation, if it does not delay treatment too much.